JDial-Debugger/backend/README.md

 # JDial-Debugger

+All documentation for this project can be found under the README and wiki at https://github.com/JDial-Debugger/complete

 Test instruction:

 1) build sketch and put the sketch and the sketch jar (for example in my machine is sketch-1.7.2-all-Linux-amd64.jar) file in lib/